unfor19/kubernetes-localdev/README.md

 The main reasons why we deploy a [Kubernetes Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/)

 1. Load balancing traffic to services
-1. A single endpoint that is exposed to the Windows host and routes traffic to relevant services (apps)
+1. A single endpoint that is exposed to the Host (macOS/Windows) and routes traffic to relevant services (apps)
 1. Integrated HTTPS TLS termination, when appropriately configured 😉

-An ingress controller is needed even if you're working with a single service that doesn't even need load balancing.
-You can't expose multiple endpoints (services) on the same port (e.g., 80, 443).
+An ingress controller is especially useful for exposing multiple services on the same set of ports (e.g., 80, 443).
 That is also a good practice for production environments where you hide your services in a private network and allow traffic only from a known external endpoint, such as a load balancer.

 In this project, I chose to implement a Kubernetes Ingress Controller with [NGINX's Ingress Controller](https://github.com/kubernetes/ingress-nginx/tree/master/charts/ingress-nginx).
 A great alternative is [Traefik](https://github.com/traefik/traefik-helm-chart), though NGINX is probably the most popular.